intel/scikit-learn-intelex/doc/sources/kaggle/automl.rst

 Kaggle Kernels that use AutoML and |intelex|
 --------------------------------------------

-The following Kaggle kernels show how to patch autoML framewokrs with |intelex|.
+The following Kaggle kernels show how to patch autoML frameworks with |intelex|.

 .. include:: /kaggle/note-about-tps.rst